AaronBratcher/ALBNoSQLDB/README.md

 ## Getting Started ##
 ALBNoSQLDB acts as a key/value database allowing you to set a JSON value in a table for a specific key or getting keys from a table.

-Supported values are string, int, double, and arrays of these types from the base object.
+Supported types in the JSON are string, int, double, and arrays of these types off the base object.

 If a method returns an optional, that value is nil if an error occured and could not return a proper value